This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 Regular full-time and regular part-time employees whose participation in the uniformed services or other military duty is mandatory will be granted time off without pay, unless they are eligible for pay under the terms of the BSC’s collective bargaining agreement EA Contract Section 13].
 Regular full-time and part time employees required to be gone for more than 30 days may request to substitute accrued vacation for any unpaid portion of the military leave.

-An employee must notify his/her immediate supervisor as soon as he/she knows the required dates of service and, if requested, the employee must furnish the supervisor with a copy of the official orders or instructions.
-Upon return from an excused military leave, the employee will be reinstated to his or her former position, or another position, to the extent required by applicable law, regulation, and ordinance.
+An employee must notify their immediate supervisor as soon as they know the required dates of service and, if requested, the employee must furnish the supervisor with a copy of the official orders or instructions.
+Upon return from an excused military leave, the employee will be reinstated to their former position, or another position, to the extent required by applicable law, regulation, and ordinance.
 In order to be eligible for reinstatement, the employee must (1) report to the BSC or submit an application for employment within the period required by federal and state laws, and (2) provide a certificate of satisfactory completion of service, as well as appropriate documentation to establish that the employee is eligible for reinstatement.
 Vacation and sick-leave benefits do not accrue during any unpaid period of military leave.

 13.J.
 Workers’ Compensation Disability Leave of Absence